matrix-org/synapse/docs/development/contributing_guide.md

 - ensure that your code follows the coding style adopted by the project;
 - catch a number of errors in your code.

-The linter takes no time at all to run as long as you've [downloaded the dependencies into your python virtual environment](#4-install-the-dependencies).
+The linter takes no time at all to run as soon as you've [downloaded the dependencies into your python virtual environment](#4-install-the-dependencies).

 ```sh
 source ./env/bin/activate